Kiyoharu: Kuroyume and Sads

 After the pause in Sads' activities in 2003, Kiyoharu began releasing solo work.
 His debut album, Poetry, was released in 2004, showcasing not only his vocal skills, but his talent as a guitarist as well.
-He has collaborated with many artists, including Hyde (L'Arc-en-Ciel), Takanori Nishikawa (T.M.
-Revolution), Kirito (Pierrot), Atsushi Sakurai (Buck-Tick), Gara (Merry), Sugizo (Luna Sea) etc.
+He has collaborated with many artists, including Hyde (L'Arc-en-Ciel), Takanori Nishikawa, Kirito (Pierrot), Atsushi Sakurai (Buck-Tick), Gara (Merry), Sugizo (Luna Sea) etc.

 In 2006, Kiyoharu released two singles, as well as a new album, Vinnybeach -Kakuu no Kaigan-, followed by two long, promotional tours.
 The following single, "Slow", was featured as the opening song for the anime series The Wallflower.

 He released another studio album, Forever Love, in 2007.
 It is dedicated to his father, who died.
-Kiyoharu released "Aibu" in early 2008, and in May the next single, Samidare, was released.
+Kiyoharu released "Aibu" in early 2008, and in May the next single, "Samidare", was released.

 In 2008, he released a set of twin albums entitled Rhythmless & Perspective light~saw the light & shade and Rhythmless & Perspective shade~saw the light & shade.
 Each album contained 7 tracks of self-covers from his solo work and his work with Sads.
 The following year, he released the album Medley, a collection of Kuroyume covers.

 On July 11, 2012, he released Under the Sun.

+In September 2016, four trademark rights related to Kuroyume were auctioned off by the Tokyo Regional Taxation Bureau due to Kiyoharu's Full Face Records' debt and failure to pay taxes.
+All four were sold to the same unknown winner; one sold for 681,000 yen, and the other three were sold for 200,000 yen.
+Kiyoharu's manager said the singer wanted to buy the rights back from the unknown winner.
-He covered "Sadistic Emotion" by D'erlanger for 2017's D'erlanger Tribute Album ~Stairway to Heaven~.

-In 2017, Kiyoharu participated in Sugizo's solo studio album, Oneness M, on the track "Voice".
+Kiyoharu covered "Sadistic Emotion" by D'erlanger for 2017's D'erlanger Tribute Album ~Stairway to Heaven~.
+In 2017, he participated in Sugizo's solo studio album, Oneness M, on the track "Voice".

 Kiyoharu released his tenth studio album, Japanese Menu/Distortion 10, on March 25, 2020.

-Other careers

-Aside from his work at Fullface Records, Kiyoharu is also a fashion designer, designing his own clothing, accessories, and jewelry.